Sabari (2007 film)

 Sabari is a 2007 Indian Tamil-language action film directed by Suresh.
 It stars Vijayakanth as the title character with Jyothirmayi, Malavika and Pradeep Rawat in supporting roles.
-The film was released on 16 March 2007 to mixed reviews.
+The film was released on 17 March 2007 to mixed reviews.

 Plot

-Sabarivasan (Vijayakanth) is a doctor by profession and cannot tolerate injustice by any means.
-Nandhini (Jyothirmayi), a college student, meets Sabari and falls in love with him.
+Sabarivasan is a doctor by profession and cannot tolerate injustice by any means.
+Nandhini, a college student, meets Sabari and falls in love with him.
 Eventually they both get married.
-Vajravelu (Rawat) is a local criminal working for a minister (Mahadevan).
-Vajravelu's brother-in-law Ezhumalai (Aryan) is arrested by the police for a brutal murder.
+Vajravelu is a local criminal working for a minister.
+Vajravelu's brother-in-law Ezhumalai is arrested by the police for a brutal murder.
 While trying to escape on the way to court, he is shot by a policeman.
 Vajravelu's henchmen take Ezhumalai to Sabari and force him to operate.
 Sabari removes the bullet, but he beats up all the henchmen and produces Ezhumalai to the police.
 Ezhumalai is sentenced to death and is hanged.

 Vajravelu is angry and vows revenge.
-Vajravelu comes out on bail and kills Sabari's father (Delhi Ganesh).
+Vajravelu comes out on bail and kills Sabari's father.
 He also kidnaps Nandhini.
 Sabari fights against Vajravelu and saves Nandhini.
-On the way back to the hospital, Sabari is stabbed by Vajravelu's wife (Aishwarya).
+On the way back to the hospital, Sabari is stabbed by Vajravelu's wife.
 Vajravelu and his henchmen arrive and injure Sabari.
 They leave thinking Sabari is dead, but he is saved and admitted to hospital.
 Knowing this, Vajravelu comes in search of Sabari.
 Sabari fights them back and kills Vajravelu.